Vacancies, Internships and Consultancies

-- For all other UN Vacancies visit careers.un.org
+For other UN vacancies, please visit careers.un.org

-- Who can apply?
+Who can apply?

-The United Nations offers students enrolled in the third or fourth year of an undergraduate or graduate programme within their University, the opportunity to serve within any of its offices including the UNEP Caribbean Environment Programme.
+The United Nations offers students enrolled in the third or fourth year of an undergraduate or graduate programme within their University, the opportunity to serve within any of its offices including the UN Environment Caribbean Environment Programme.
 Applicants should review the eligibility requirements for the relevant internship to ensure they qualify for the internship.

-- How long is the Internship?
+How long is the Internship?

-- Will I receive payment?
+Will I receive payment?

 The United Nations does not provide financial support for interns.
 All successful applicants are expected to make their own arrangements for travel and living expenses during the internship period.

-- What tasks will I be doing?
+What tasks will I be doing?

 This will depend on the needs of the office and the sub-programme to which you are assigned as well as on your qualifications and interests.
-If you have specific interests or requirements for your university course, UNEP should be made aware of this prior to being approved for an internship.
+If you have specific interests or requirements for your university course, UN Environment should be made aware of this prior to being approved for an internship.

-- Can an internship help to guarantee future employment within the United Nations?
+Can an internship help to guarantee future employment within the United Nations?